kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 We can only build the Workload object once we observe the number of Pods defined by the `kueue.x-k8s.io/pod-group-total-count` annotation.
-If there are more non-terminated Pods than the annotation declares, the reconciler deletes the Pods with the highest `creationTimestamp` and removes their finalizers, prior to creating the Workload object.
+If there are more Pending, Running or Succeeded Pods than the annotation declares, the reconciler deletes the Pods with the highest `creationTimestamp` and removes their finalizers, prior to creating the Workload object.
 Similarly, when the group has been admitted, the reconciler will detect and delete any extra Pods per role.

 If Pods with the same `pod-group-name` have different values for the `pod-group-total-count`